 As a general rule, no modification to or termination of any trading plan will be authorized once the trading plan has been adopted.
-Proposals for modifications to, or termination of, any trading plan must be sent to the General Counsel for consideration by the Board of Directors and will only be issued in very special and exceptional circumstances and not during any blackout period.
+Proposals for modifications to, or termination of, any trading plan must be approved by the General Counsel and will only be issued in very special and exceptional circumstances and not during any blackout period.
 A waiting period will apply before the making of any trades under the plan following any authorized modifications to the plan.
 The Company will generally require that any such modification or termination be disclosed by way of news release.
-Notwithstanding the above, plans may provide for pre-established automatic suspension or termination events (such as the death of the plan participant, the bankruptcy of the Company, or the Company's entering into of takeover bids, arrangements, mergers, acquisitions or other transactions affecting the securities of the Company).
+Notwithstanding the above, plans may provide for preestablished automatic suspension or termination events (such as the death of the plan participant, the bankruptcy of the Company, or the Company's entering into of takeover bids, arrangements, mergers, acquisitions or other transactions affecting the securities of the Company).